 1 PurposeTo suspend, withdraw or reducing the scope of certification if the certified client fails to comply the contractual obligation.

-This applies to all the certified clients for QMS, EMS, OHSAS.
+This applies to all the certified clients for QMS, EMS, OHSAS, FSMS.

 Head of Certification will monitor the activity and take action against erring clients.

-The HoC shall ensure that the audit report and documentation are reviewed by a competent person in accordance with (Procedure 04).
-Management staff responsible for technical matters such as Auditor approval, Auditor appointment and Audit file review shall have appropriate levels of knowledge and experience in the areas of responsibility and to meet the requirements of the AGQR QMS and ISO 17021:2015.
+The HoC shall ensure that the audit report and documentation are reviewed by a competent person in accordance with procedure MSP04D.
+Management staff responsible for technical matters such as Auditor approval, Auditor appointment and Audit file review shall have appropriate levels of knowledge and experience in the areas of responsibility and to meet the requirements of the AGQR ISO 17021.
 Should they not have the academic skills for the above but can demonstrate adequate experience in the technical areas required for their job description the final decision will be made by Head of Certification.

 The review shall determine that the audit report and documentation technically meets the general good audit practices, evaluates the client’s processes and takes into account the following: